 How to reserve space for a meeting

-Beginning September 14, student organization representatives and LEAD fellows may reserve the following indoor and outdoor spaces for group meetings (maximum capacity in parentheses):
+The following indoor and outdoor spaces for can be reserved for meetings and/ or study groups (maximum capacity in parentheses):

 - 4172 (4)